The 7 best AI solutions that integrate with Jira in 2026

 Expert Verified

-AI gets talked about a lot as a solution, but many tools are either a nightmare to set up or don’t solve the right problems.
+AI gets talked about a lot as a solution, but many tools are either complex to set up or don't solve the right problems.
 The most useful AI today is the kind that automates the "work around the work", fielding frontline support questions, triaging tickets, and pulling up the right info just when you need it.

 This article is here to cut through the noise.
 We’ve found the 7 best AI solutions that integrate with Jira right now, with a focus on practical tools that genuinely automate support and workflows.
 The goal?
 To help you get back to focusing on what matters.